Two women robbed at night near a cathedral in Edinburgh with one woman's handbag stolen

-St Mary's Cathedral Edinburgh robbery: Woman's bag stolen after being forcibly removed by two men at night
+St Mary's Cathedral Edinburgh robbery: Woman's bag stolen after being forcibly snatched by two men at night

 Two women were walking down an Edinburgh lane at night when two men approached and forcibly removed one woman’s handbag.